 But every desert has its oases, and the open ocean is no exception.
 The edges of the epipelagic zone, where the high seas meet more fertile coastal waters, are far richer in life.
 Oceanic islands, as well as submerged sea mounts, influence currents and are a magnet for large pelagic predators.
 Upwellings also bring nutrients to the surface and allow for plankton blooms, which attract the plankton-feeding fish the bluefin preys on.
 Perhaps that is why that, unusually among tunas, the bluefin will often venture inshore to hunt bringing it into close contact with humans.

 The cold, nutrient-rich waters of the North Atlantic are the bluefin tuna’s main summer haunts and after an absence of nearly 40 years they have returned to UK waters.
 Intense pressure is mounting in the UK to catch these amazing fish for sport and profit.
-We are urging Michael Gove, Secretary of State for Environment, to make the UK a safe place for bluefin tuna and a world leader in protecting these magnificent animals.
+We are urging George Eustice, Secretary of State for Environment, to make the UK a safe place for bluefin tuna and a world leader in protecting these magnificent animals.
 Sign our petition here and support our campaign here.

 Byungkyu Jeong studies ecology and evolutionary biology, is a nature enthusiast, animal geek, and ardent follower of new paleontological discoveries.
 Follow Byungkyu on Imgur.